aniketmaurya/blog/posts/2019/face-recognition.md

     # Set min_dist to infinity
     min_dist = np.inf

-    # Iterate over the database to calulate distance for each person*
+    # Iterate over the database to calculate distance for each person*
     for (name, emb) in db.items():

         # Compute the distance*
         curr_dist = np.linalg.norm(input_embedding - emb)